polyfy/polylith/readme.md

 clj -e "(compile,'se.example.cli.core)"
 ```
 This will AOT compile the `command-line` project.
-The command needs the `classes` directory, so we had to create it first.
+The command needs the `classes` directory, so we have to create it first.

 If we add this `alias` to `command-line/deps.edn` (which we will do in the next section):
 ```clojure